-Vintage Champagne.
 See a year on the bottle?
 Awesome, you’ve got vintage Champagne!
-These are required by law to be aged a minimum of three years before they are released, and a lot of producers won’t make Champagne every year- that cold weather means some years can be really crummy, but some years are so fantastic that they will make extra wine solely from that year.
+These are required by law to be aged a minimum of three years before they are released.
+A lot of producers won’t make these wines every year- that cold weather means some years can be really crummy, but some years are so fantastic that they will make extra wine solely from that year.
 These tend to have a more complex flavor profile- especially due to the longer aging in the bottle before it’s sold.

 There you have it- now get out there and drink some wine!
 A great idea would be to invite some friends over and get one bottle of each of these three styles and taste them side by side to see exactly how different they are.
 You might find you like one more than the other!
 Either way, you can’t go wrong with Champagne- there’s a type for everyone.